ydhwang/phys-clust/README.md

 # phys-clust

-this is a collection of files needed to conduct the statistical analysis in Hwang, Wright and Hanlon (2016), Estimation and Testing Problems in Auditory Neuroscience via Clustering.
+This is a collection of files needed to conduct the statistical analysis in Hwang, Y., Wright, S., and Hanlon, B. (2017).
+Estimation and Testing Problems in Auditory Neuroscience via Clustering. *Biometrics*,  **73**, 1010-1017.